m5stack/m5-docs/docs/en/module/servo.md

 ## Description

 **SERVO** is made to implement the bestest, easiest way to drive Servo motors.
 This M5 module will make quick work of your next Servo project!
-It is able to drive mutiple Servo motors, up to 12 channals.
+It is able to drive mutiple Servo motors, up to 12 channels(Max load :14W) .
 We also added an DC input for power supplement.
 Through M-BUS the DC in can automatically power the M5 core at top.

 Servo is powered by MEGA328 communicate via IIC(0x53).